zaragholami/k8s-kubernetes/07-pods.md

 | StatefulSet | Databases, message queues | ✅              | ✅       | ✅            |
 | DaemonSet   | Node-level agents         | ✅ (1/node)     | Auto    | ✅            |

+#### 🧱 What Is a Static Pod?

+**Node-local**: A static Pod is defined by a `YAML/JSON` manifest placed directly on a specific node (typically under `/etc/kubernetes/manifests/`) and is exclusively managed by that node’s kubelet—not by the API server or scheduler

+**Control-plane independence**: Ideal for bootstrapping or running essential components even if the API server is down—commonly used for critical system Pods like `kube-apiserver`, `etcd`, `kube-scheduler`, etc.